CRITICAL INFRASTRUCTURE

 What will the likely next phase of the network look like?

-This shift is shown in Figure 2 but all the providers and integrators will market their own version reflecting their positioning.
+This shift is shown below but providers & integrators will market their own version.
 The important thing is the shift that began with data center centric to Cloud and network ecosystem is beginning its journey to a new Network as a Service model.
 This will be inherently more secure than the everything-to-everything connectivity with almost unlimited attack surfaces.
+The diagram was inspired by our work in the ONUG Collaborative

 Marrying Business and Network Requirements